00:00 / 00:00

 From the moment true contractions begin to the baby’s delivery usually takes about 12 to 18 hours for a first-time pregnancy, and about half that time for subsequent pregnancies.

 Although, as any mother knows, this time can vary a lot!

 Even though labor is a continuous process, it can be broken down into three stages.

-Additionally, the first stage is subdivided into three phases.
+Additionally, this first stage is subdivided into two phases.

 The first phase is the early phase or latent phase, and usually lasts up to 20 hours, or until the cervix dilates to 6 centimeters.

 At first, there are irregular contractions that occur every 5 - 30 minutes and last about 30 seconds each, causing the cervix to dilate from 0 cm to about 3 cm and efface from about 0% - 30%.

 Copyright © 2023 Elsevier, its licensors, and contributors.
 All rights are reserved, including those for text and data mining, AI training, and similar technologies.